datachefs/creative-dataviz/pages/overview.md

 - __Coding over Point-And-Click__
   - Many DataViz tools are like microwaving Hot Pockets: you can create great bar charts or even dashboards, but you are limited to what the tool was designed to do.
   - Our goal: create a set of resources that are more like baking cookies or cupcakes: you don't have to be a professional to get great results, you have a lot more flexibility, and it's far easier to develop your skills over time.
-  - To make this work, we will create lightweight libraries on top of existing JavaScript libraries to make it substantially less intimidating to get started while still leaving plenty of room to spread your wings over time.
+  - To do so, we will create lightweight libraries on top of existing JavaScript libraries to make it substantially less intimidating to get started while still leaving plenty of room to spread your wings over time.

 ### The Pilot